IRRIGATED LANDS PROGRAM

 Does not use the federal Department of Treasury Internal Revenue Service Form 1040 Schedule F Profit or Loss from Farming to file federal taxes.

-How To Be In Compliance
+Step-by-Step Instructions on How To Be In Compliance

 We monitor membership status on a regular basis; please make sure you're membership is renewed on time in order to protect your status in the coalition.

 Registering into TMDL